 Science and Social Studies

-MJCS believes in educating the whole child including regular classes in the arts.
-From Pre-K to 5th grade, MJCS students participate in weekly classes in Music, Movement, Visual Arts, and Library.
-Our enrichment teachers teach the content of their speciality areas while also connecting to our Programme of Inquiry.
+MJCS believes in educating the whole child including regular enrichment classes.
+Depending on the grade level, MJCS students participate in weekly classes in Music, Movement, Visual Arts, Physical Education, Technology and Library.
+Our enrichment teachers teach the content of their specialty areas while also connecting to our Programme of Inquiry.

 Beginning in Pre-K, students have daily Spanish classes.
 Emphasis is placed on authentic and meaningful lessons, activities, and projects.
 Spanish classes also learn about the culture and people of the Spanish-speaking world as part of a global community.